 - Default – The default built-in software video encoder (not hardware-accelerated) for the output video codec.
 For H.264 and H.265, the default encoder is MainConcept.
 For VP8 and VP9, the default encoder is VPX.

-- NVENC – NVIDIA NVENC encoding acceleration.
+- NVIDIA NVENC – NVIDIA NVENC encoding acceleration.
 If your NVIDIA graphics card doesn't have the NVENC hardware-based video encoder, then the unaccelerated default software encoder is used.

 - Video/GPUID – Transcoder can be used with more than one graphics card when using NVIDIA encoding implementations; however, it won't automatically load balance between multiple cards.
 You must directly address the specific card that you want to use in this property.
 The available GPUs are enumerated when the Transcoder is started with ID values starting at 0.
 A value of -1 tells the software to always select the first GPU in the list of enumerated GPUs for transcoding.
 To always use a specific GPU, enter its enumeration ID value.